Slashdot

 Then have a very minimal default desktop and an easy way to choose bundles.
 Put GNOME and LXDE on the standard I so, use GNOME as the default choice.
 Put Firefox and chromium on as browsers by default.

-Drop GNOME3 and go with Mate or Cinnamon instead (Score:1)
+Drop GNOME3 and go with Mate or Cinnamon instead (Score:4, Insightful)

 Gnome 3 is a joke made by self-appointed user experts who have no eye for how a user interface should wok.
 Gnome 3 is the same junk like Unity and Windows 8 where they tried to shove a tablet interface onto desktop users that like to use a real mouse and keyboard and do not have a touch screen.